LineDrop/play-scala-web-application/readme.md

 web application such as database integration, application configuration, logging, email functionality, user management, password hashing, and more.

-You can use the project to quickly learn the basics and expand the existing codebase to add your own functionality.

 ### Topic covered

 - Creating a project with SBT and importing it into IDE.